knewbury01/cross-boundary-jni/README.md

 ## Flow summary

-A flow summary is a description of the dataflow location detected in one analysis that is intended to be consumed in another analysis to create a large dataflow view.
+A flow summary is a description of the dataflow location detected in one analysis that is intended to be consumed in another analysis to create a big picture dataflow view.

 The flow summary format that this work uses is csv with the following properties: